developerruhul/mutable-state/README.md

 shoe.size = 12; // YUP

 // SAD BUT THAT'S HOW IT'S IMPLEMENTED IN ALL THE BROWSERS

+// DELETING DOESN'T WORK :(

+delete shoe.size; // doesn't work .. sorry ..
+I am working on it.. if u know how to make it work plz send a *PR*
 ```

 #### Please ⭐ the project and share it so people can benefit from this